IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Evanna_Lynch" target="_blank">Evanna Lynch</a><span style="color:Chartreuse">(actress who portrayed Luna Lovegood in the Harry Potter films)</span>

->“I coined the term feminized protein for eggs and dairy products: plant protein produced through the abuse of the reproductive cycle of female animals.
+>“I coined the term **feminized protein** for eggs and dairy products: plant protein **produced through the abuse of the reproductive cycle of female animals**.
 Feminized protein is taken from living female animals, whose reproductive capacity is manipulated for human needs.
 The unique situation of domesticated female animals required its own term: a sexual slavery with chickens in battery cages and dairy cows hooked up to milking machines. … The radical truth is that people can be perfectly happy as vegans, but the dominant culture can’t or won’t acknowledge this. … Being vegan is an exciting, wonderful culinary experience and we probably don’t even know what’s possible because it’s still so new. … The process of objectification/fragmentation/consumption can be interrupted by the process of attention/nowness/compassion.”

 ― <a href="https://en.wikipedia.org/wiki/Carol_J._Adams" target="_blank">Carol J. Adams</a><span style="color:Chartreuse">(feminist and animal rights advocate)</span>